Portuguese Navy: Habsburg dynasty

 Following the Portuguese succession crisis of 1580 and having defeated António, Prior of Crato in the War of the Portuguese Succession, the Habsburg Philip II of Spain became King of Portugal as Philip I. Under the Iberian Union, Portugal continued to be formally an independent kingdom with its own Navy, but its foreign and naval policies became increasingly subordinate to and oriented by Spanish interests.

-The Portuguese Navy was soon ordered by King Philip to contribute to the Spanish Armada intended to invade England, although England was an old Portuguese ally which now started to be considered an enemy because of the Portuguese alignment with the Spanish policies.
+The Portuguese Navy was soon ordered by King Philip to contribute to the Spanish Armada intended to invade England, although England was an old ally of Portugal.
 Portugal provided the most powerful squadron of ships of the Armada, including its flagship, the galleon São Martinho (called the San Martin by the Spanish).

 The Portuguese participation included a squadron of nine galleons (a tenth galleon provided by Tuscany was added to the squadron) and two zabras, and another squadron of four galleys, with a total of 16 vessels and more than 5,800 men.
 This expedition culminated in the naval battle of Gravelines.
 Linked to Spain by a dual monarchy, Portugal saw its large Empire being attacked by the English, the French and the Dutch, all enemies of Spain.
-The reduced Portuguese population (around one million) wasn't enough to resist to so many enemies, and the Empire started to fall apart.
+The reduced Portuguese population (around one million) was not sufficient to resist so many enemies, and the Empire started to fall apart.
 The Portuguese Navy was still involved in several other conflicts and maintained an important role in the fight against pirates.

 António Saldanha commanding a fleet of 30 carracks defeated an Ottoman fleet in the Mediterranean and conquered Tunis.

-Meanwhile, João Queirós accomplishes a double crossing of the Pacific Ocean leaving from California.

-In 1618, the first naval infantry regiment is founded (Terço da Armada da Coroa de Portugal), origin of both the modern marine corps of Portugal and of Brazil.

-During 14 days of fight in February 1625, the Portuguese Navy obtain a strategic victory when a squadron of galleons, commanded by Rui Freire de Andrade, and another of galleys, commanded by Álvaro Botelho, expel a combined English and Dutch naval force from the Strait of Hormuz, with Portugal regaining the control of the Persian Gulf.
+Meanwhile, João Queirós accomplished a double crossing of the Pacific Ocean leaving from California.
+In 1618, the first naval infantry regiment was founded (Terço da Armada da Coroa de Portugal), origin of both the modern marine corps of Portugal and of Brazil.
+During 14 days of fighting in February 1625, the Portuguese Navy fought an inconclusive action when a squadron of galleons, commanded by Rui Freire de Andrade, and another one of galleys, commanded by Álvaro Botelho, engaged a combined English and Dutch naval force in the Strait of Hormuz.

+Following the battle, Persia and Portugal signed a treaty that regulated their commerce in the gulf.
+It is generally agreed that the treaty was signed in 1625, but the surviving text is undated and it may have been signed as late as 1630.
 A major joint Portuguese–Spanish naval and military expedition was organized in April 1625 to retake Salvador da Bahia in Brazil from the Dutch, who had captured the city one year before.
-The Portuguese fleet was headed by Manuel de Menezes and composed by 22 ships and about 4,000 men, including the Terço da Armada da Coroa de Portugal.
+The Portuguese fleet was commandeered by Manuel de Menezes and counted 22 ships, including the Terço da Armada da Coroa de Portugal, and about 4,000 men.